jzpero/covidreview/markdown/Methods.md

 ((((("COVID-19" [Supplementary Concept]) OR "severe acute respiratory syndrome coronavirus 2" [Supplementary Concept]) OR COVID-19[Title/Abstract]) OR coronavirus 19[Title/Abstract]) OR SARS-COV-2[Title/Abstract] OR wuhan coronavirus AND 2019/12:2030[pdat]) OR 2019-nCoV OR 2019nCoV OR COVID-19 OR SARS-CoV-2)
 ```

+## Updating

 Our search is ongoing as new literature emerges.
-Our repository of unfiltered articles has been updated on the following dates:
+Our internal repository of unfiltered articles has been updated on the following dates:

 - March 28, 2020 (N=1890)
 - April 8, 2020 (N=3288)

+As we continually review and process the literature in sequential order, oldest to newest, we will continue to add included publications.
+Past updates are:

+- April 12, 2020 (N=537)

 ## Inclusion Criteria
 No strict inclusion criteria were established; the purpose of this literature review is to provide high-yield pertinent research to the front-line clinician across a breadth of areas, specifically oriented towards the Ontario/Canada/North American context of COVID-19.